-- 3.1 Internal financial control can be defined as the controls established to: - Provide reasonable assurance of the safeguarding of assets against unauthorised use or disposition. - Provide reasonable assurance of the maintenance of proper accounting records and the reliability of financial information used in and published by the Association.
+- 3.1 Internal financial control defined controls for: - Provide reasonable assurance of the safeguarding of assets against unauthorised use or disposition. - Provide reasonable assurance of the maintenance of proper accounting records and the reliability of financial information used in and published by the Association.